AravisProject/aravis/README.md

 ### Installing Aravis

-Until de 0.6.x stable serie, Aravis build system was based on Autotools.
+Until the 0.6.x stable series, Aravis build system was based on Autotools.
 The recommended way to get the sources is to download the release tarballs from http://ftp.gnome.org/pub/GNOME/sources/aravis, and then compile it using the following commands:

 ```
 ./configure